shannonpeng/shannonpeng.com/app/content/projects/infection.md

 </div>

-Using feedback from both instructors and kids, we selected the most promising two ideas — Impossible Structures and Light Rail — to move into the next phase: sketch models.
+Using feedback from both instructors and kids, we selected the two most promising ideas (Impossible Structures and Light Rail) to move into the next phase: sketch models.

 ## Sketch Models

 Building sketch models is a useful way to quickly test a product idea.
-For each of Light Rail and Impossible Structures, we created a *looks like* model, to show how the toy would look to scale, and a *plays like* model, to explore potential interactions.
+For each of Impossible Structures and Light Rail, we created a *looks like* model to show how the toy would look to scale, and a *plays like* model to explore potential interactions.

 <div class="image-set" markdown="1">